7 Fun Spots to Learn About Coastal Wildlife and Marine Life

 And, while vacationers might not always come in contact with wildlife, it sure is fun to learn about . . . and even better when you spot something in the wild that you’re already familiar with.

 1. Alabama Gulf Coast Zoo

-The Alabama Gulf Coast Zoo offers many “encounters” to learn about different types of animals – some you might spot locally and some you might not.
-Either way, families can delight in the unique opportunities for close-up meetings with kangaroos, lemurs, sloths and more in a safe and nurturing environment.
+If cuddling with a kangaroo or hanging out with a sloth are on your bucket list, then the Alabama Gulf Coast Zoo is just the ticket.
+The zoo offers many “encounters” to learn about different types of animals – some you might spot locally and some you might not.
+Regardless, families can delight in the unique opportunities for close-up meetings with kangaroos, lemurs, sloths and more in a safe and nurturing environment.